 My strongest launch effort was my Launch Team.
 Beyond that, all promotion has cost is my time and effort: I guest blog, run social media promotions, do ebook giveaways, host online events, etc. to engage readers and get my name out there.

-What about miscellaneous costs?
+What about miscellaneous costs for book publishing?

 Indirect costs like travel, promotional swag, contest fees, audiobook recording and website hosting can help sell books as well as promote your entire business or brand, so consider these items part of your marketing budget.

 [When traveling to promote a book], I do not travel outside my state without being compensated for room, board, travel and an honorarium.
 I make appearances in conjunction with personal travel as well.